Krylov Subspace Recycling For Matrix Functions: The sign function in lattice QCD

+The {\em overlap Dirac operator}, $D_{ov}(\mu)$ preserves chiral symmetry, an important physical property, on the lattice while other discretizations such as, e.g., $D$ do not.
+To be specific, the overlap Dirac operator takes the form~\cite{bloch2007iterative,hernandez1999locality,Neuberger1998}

+Here, $\Gamma_5$ is a simple diagonal matrix which acts as the identity on spinor components belonging to spins 1 and 2 and as the negative identity on those belonging to spins 3 and 4, and $\rho \in (0,1)$ is a mass parameter, typically close to $1$.
+In the argument of the sign function, $D(\kappa,\mu)$ is the Wilson-Dirac operator with $\kappa = \frac{4}{3}\kappa_{c}$ where $\kappa_{c}$ is the ``critical value'', i.e.\ the smallest value of $\kappa$ for which the smallest real part of an eigenvalue in $D(\kappa,\mu)$ is zero.
+The parameter $\mu$ designates the chemical potential, and it is the presence of $\mu \neq 0$ that makes $Q(\kappa,\mu)$ non-Hermitian; see \cite{bloch2007iterative}.
+For notational simplicity, we abbreviate $Q(\kappa,\mu)$ as $Q_\mu$ and $D(\kappa,\mu)$ as $D_\mu$ from now on.
+Our interest in this paper is on computing $\mbox{sign}(Q_{\mu})\vb$; in \cite{bloch2007iterative} different methods are explored for this problem.

-The overlap formalism preserves chiral symmetry on the lattice, and this has significant importance for certain types of observables computed in lattice QCD simulations.
-These simulations are thus dependent on overcoming the algorithmic complexity challenges associated with the overlap discretization which we will discuss in this section.
+The overlap formalism has significant importance for certain types of observables to be computed in lattice QCD simulations.
+These simulations are thus dependent on overcoming the algorithmic complexity challenges associated with the overlap discretization.

 Lattice QCD computations with the overlap formalism are dominated by computing solutions to a sequence of $N$ linear systems of the form